-The existing toxicity contribution to this segment is not known.
-In the event that nonpoint sources are causing or contribution to the toxicity impairment and/or biological impairment of this segment, the allocation to any unknown nonpoint sources would not be any different.
-The toxicity associated with either nonpoint or point sources cannot exceed 1.0 TUc.
+The existing toxicity contribution to these segments is not known.
+In the event that nonpoint sources are causing or contribution to the toxicity impairment and/or biological impairment of these segments, the allocation to any unknown nonpoint sources would not be any different.
+The toxicity associated with either nonpoint or point sources cannot exceed $1.0~\mathrm{TU_c}$ .